First, determine if the bird needs to be rescued:

 - Rubber glove

-Wrap the warm container with string-free cloth or towel and put it next to the bird.
+Wrap the warm container with string-free cloth or towel and put it under the towel that bird is on.

 Make sure the container does not leak so the bird does not get wet and chilled.
 Birds die from hypothermia.
 What seems warm to you may be cold to a bird.
 The bird should be as warm as the palm of your hand.